wso2/docs-is/en/docs/develop/scim2-patch-operations.md

 **Simple multi-valued attributes**

 Attributes of this type are not found in the core schemas of the SCIM specification.
-However, you can add simple multi-valued attributes to custom schemas as shown below.
+However, you can add simple multi-valued attributes to the enterprise schema as shown below.

-Let's consider a custom schema with an attribute called `devices`, which can have multiple attributes.
+Let's consider an enterprise schema with an attribute called `devices`, which can have multiple attributes.

--   **Example 1:** Add the `devices` attribute to a **custom** user schema (without using the path param):
+-   **Example 1:** Add the `devices` attribute to the **Enterprise** user schema (without using the path param):

     ```json
     {
         "op": "add",
         "value": {
-            "urn:scim:wso2:schema": {
+            "urn:ietf:params:scim:schemas:extension:enterprise:2.0:User": {
                 "devices": [
                     "D1",
                     "D2",